TritonDataCenter/rfd/rfd/0026/README.md

 Concurrent access use cases need to be supported, but support for robust high concurrency ones (such as database storage) is not critical.

-### Open questions

-#### Interaction with local volumes

-Do we support local volumes?
-If so, is there any chance of conflicts between local and shared volumes?

-#### What happens when mounting of a volume fails?

-Container does not start?

-#### How does mounting work when the docker container using that volume start?

-What support is required for NFS clients running in Docker containers to be able to mount volumes from the NFS server zones?
-Is there any work needed to to make `mount` in `/native` work?
-Jerry, JoshW and Angela went through that discussion already, need to confirm with them.

-#### What NFS versions need to be supported?

-NFSv3 and NFSv4 are both supported in LX containers, and it may be desirable to support NFSv3 for mounting shared volumes from the command line in non- Docker containers.

-What are the differences between these two versions?

-#### Security

-What are the NFS security requirements?

-At this point sdc-nfs does not support anything other than restricting to a specfic list of IPs, so we're planning to leave it open to any networks assigned to the container.
-Is this a acceptable?

-#### Can we limit the number of NFS volumes a single container can mount?

-If so: how many?

-#### Volume name limitations

-Can we limit to [a-zA-Z0-9\-\_]?
-If not, what characters do we need?
-How long should these names be allowed to be?

 ## Allocation (DAPI, packages, etc.)

 ### Packages for volume containers